alissa-huskey/git-tags/README.md

 git-tags
 ========

-> A git extension to print a detailed list of git tags.
+> A git extension to print a detailed list of tags.

 ```bash
 $ git tags